Skip to main content

 Pastilla

-Exquisite sweet-savory pastry combining shredded meat (traditionally pigeon, now often chicken), almonds, eggs, and spices, dusted with cinnamon and sugar.
+A sweet-savory pastry built from shredded meat (pigeon by tradition, chicken more often now), almonds, eggs, and spices, finished with a dusting of cinnamon and sugar.

 Allergens: